Threadstone-Wiki/Threadstone-Wiki/pages/chunk/population.md

 # Population Suppression
 One can cause an [update suppression](../update_suppression.md) in the middle of a terrain population to cause additional powerful exploits.
-This is also covered in [Falling Block Episode 1](https://www.youtube.com/watch?v=KU3lN1IUhuE).
+A video explanation of this is in [Falling Block Episode 1](https://www.youtube.com/watch?v=KU3lN1IUhuE).

 ## Instant Tile Ticks